Sambba23/Adventure/README.txt

 Hi,
-this txt game was a project that I during my course program 1.
+this txt game was part of my coursework in programming 1.